 How to Invest in Real Estate Now to Reap the Benefits Later

 Simply stated, when investing in real estate, the goal is to put money to work today and allow it to increase so that you have more money in the future.
-The profit, or "return," you make on your real estate investments must be enough to cover the risk you take, taxes you pay, and the costs of owning the real estate investment such as utilities, regular maintenance, and insurance.
+The profit, or return, you make on your investments must be enough to cover the risk you take, taxes you pay, and the other costs of owning the real estate, such as utilities, regular maintenance, and insurance.